GateChain-Foundation/Grants-Program/applications/application-template.md

 **1.3.1** **Technology Stack Used**

-We have outsourced our project specifications to multiple parties in order to get a clear understanding of the cost and work required for our project; though, we never were able to move forward to begin software development as we simply lacked the funds (which is why we submitted to Gate Grants Program).
-Currently we do not have a lead software engineer or any developers working exclusively with our project due to lack of funding.
-As the CEO & Founder, I am not a software engineer nor do I have any experience in this field.
-I have done much research on different tech stack possibilities for our project but I must speak with an experienced Software Engineer before we make any decisions on Tech Stacks that will definitively be used.
-There are just too many tech stacks for me to learn myself, having no experience in the technical side of software development.
+We have outsourced our project specifications to multiple parties in order to get a clear understanding of the cost and work required for our project.
+Currently, our lead software engineer is Joseph George and our development team is Sunday Mobility.
+Sunday Mobility is a 10 year, End-To-End IT Development Team that has worked for many fortune 500 companies as well as Silicon Valley Startups with clients such as PayPal, ICICI Bank, and more.
+Their technology solutions hosts over 50 Million Users globally having served over 140 clients, and more than 250 projects.

 We have come to the conclusion that the depth of our project is quite technical and will possibly require an upwards of 8+ tech stacks for a complete launch of our platform with all components above included.
 For this reason, we also agree that our platform must be launched in phases so that we can start simpler, and reach toward our goal of including all components mentioned above.